sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

     parent: observe-schedule
 ---

-Checks work with Sensu agents to produce monitoring events automatically.
+Checks work with Sensu agents to produce observability events automatically.
 You can use checks to monitor server resources, services, and application health as well as collect and analyze metrics.
 Read [Monitor server resources][12] to get started.
 Use [Bonsai][29], the Sensu asset index, to discover, download, and share Sensu check dynamic runtime assets.